iamcco/markdown-preview.vim/README.md

 ```
     MarkdownPreview
-    " open preview window in markdown buffer
+    " Open preview window in markdown buffer

     MarkdownPreviewStop
-    " close the preview window and server
+    " Close the preview window and server

 ```
-> when MarkdownPreview command can't open preview window, you can use the MarkdownPreviewStop command before using MarkdownPreview command
+> When `MarkdownPreview` command can't open the preview window, you can use the `MarkdownPreviewStop` command before using `MarkdownPreview` command.

 **Default Setting:**

 ```
     let g:mkdp_path_to_chrome = ""
-    " path to the chrome or the command to open chrome(or other modern browsers)
+    " Path to the chrome or the command to open chrome (or other modern browsers).
-    " if set, g:mkdp_browserfunc would be ignored
+    " If set, g:mkdp_browserfunc would be ignored.

     let g:mkdp_browserfunc = 'MKDP_browserfunc_default'
-    " callback vim function to open browser, the only param is the url to open
+    " Callback Vim function to open browser, the only parameter is the url to open.

     let g:mkdp_auto_start = 0
-    " set to 1, the vim will open the preview window once enter the markdown
+    " Set to 1, Vim will open the preview window on entering the Markdown
-    " buffer
+    " buffer.

     let g:mkdp_auto_open = 0
-    " set to 1, the vim will auto open preview window when you edit the
+    " Set to 1, Vim will automatically open the preview window when you edit a
-    " markdown file
+    " Markdown file.

     let g:mkdp_auto_close = 1
-    " set to 1, the vim will auto close current preview window when change
+    " Set to 1, Vim will automatically close the current preview window when
-    " from markdown buffer to another buffer
+    " switching from one Markdown buffer to another.

     let g:mkdp_refresh_slow = 0
-    " set to 1, the vim will just refresh markdown when save the buffer or
+    " Set to 1, Vim will just refresh Markdown when saving the buffer or
-    " leave from insert mode, default 0 is auto refresh markdown as you edit or
+    " leaving from insert mode.
+With default 0, it will automatically refresh
-    " move the cursor
+    " Markdown as you edit or move the cursor.

     let g:mkdp_command_for_global = 0
-    " set to 1, the MarkdownPreview command can be use for all files,
+    " Set to 1, the MarkdownPreview command can be used for all files,
-    " by default it just can be use in markdown file
+    " by default it can only be used in Markdown files.

     let g:mkdp_open_to_the_world = 0
-    " set to 1, preview server available to others in your network
+    " Set to 1, the preview server will be available to others in your network.
-    " by default, the server only listens on localhost (127.0.0.1)
+    " By default, the server only listens on localhost (127.0.0.1).
 ```

 **Key Mapping:**

-By default this Plugin has no mapping, if you want to has your own mapping you can map the keys to `<Plug>MarkdownPreview` for opening markdown preview window and map keys to `<Plug>StopMarkdownPreview` for closing the preview window
+By default this plugin has no mapping: if you want to have your own mappings, you can map the keys to `<Plug>MarkdownPreview` for opening the Markdown preview window and map keys to `<Plug>StopMarkdownPreview` for closing the preview window.

-Examples for mapping the `F8` key to open markdown preview window and `F9` key to close preview window:
+Examples for mapping the `F8` key to open Markdown preview window and `F9` key to close preview window:

 ```